Nothing New Under the Sun

 He didn’t understand why I didn’t get the marvelousness of his offer of this service to me.
 He’s just trying to bring good to the world selling books, a noble enterprise.
 I didn’t understand how he didn’t get that I don’t have time to help him make money with no guarantee of making any for myself.
 Yet, if those clicks to buy at Amazon and eBay didn’t pay him, he’d take them off.
 He’s no fool – he’s not working for free.
 After all, it takes time to run a web site, and skill.

-It takes time to write a book, and skill.
+It takes time to write a book, and maybe a little bit of skill.

 So I Won’t Get Paid

-So, putting aside my sincere belief in art for art’s sake (and Amanda Palmer has an illuminating rant on that topic), I am nobody’s fool either.
+So, putting aside my sincere belief in art for art’s sake, I am nobody’s fool either.
 New Acme’s initial appeal to me to join the site was expressed as doing me a favor.
 Broken down, the owner of the site got paid and I got a vague, unconcerned “someone will make it up to you later.”
 But his personal attitude toward book buying refuted his own claim of “so what if people buy used, you’ll sell new eventually.”
 It put many things in a nutshell.
 By his own admission, out of every 5 books he bought, only 1 was a new book.
 If used books sold new books, wouldn’t those numbers be, well, closer together?
 What happens if all his site users are like him?

 x = he is paid for every book purchased through his site